Dowell-Lab/Nascent-Flow/README.md

     $ nextflow run main.nf -profile fiji --help

-The results outputs are currently directed to `/scratch/Shares/dowell/NascentDB/` which will be sorted by year and keyword (\<AUTHOR_LAST>\<YEAR>).
-The temp files are output to `/scratch/Shares/dowell/nascent/nextflow/`.
+The results output for our internal database is currently directed to `/scratch/Shares/dowell/NascentDB/` which will be sorted by keyword (\<AUTHOR_LAST>\<YEAR>).

+This pipeline is now designed to run either fastqs or sras with use of optional arguments.
+If you choose to run this pipeline on your own data, you must change the **workdir** variable in nextflow.config under the fiji profile to a directory of your choosing.
+In order for deeptools to run correctly, you must also change the **singularity_home** variable in conf/fiji.config.

 ##### MultiQC Installation